Barsonax/CleanAspCoreWebApiTemplate/Readme.md

-# Clean ASP.NET api template
+# Clean ASP.NET minimal api template

 This is a template repository showing how one can implement a clean api with ASP.NET using minimal apis.